zain-95/CSPRBG/README.md

     * MQ_DRBG is based on iteration of a random multivarate quadratic system.

     * There are fixed lengths for the MQ_DRBG.
 My initial code handles the files.

+    * Two functions suggested by the standard - field_vector() and flatten()

 ########################## Python Requirements:##########################